6a6d/f5-rtd-howto/docs/howto/howto-convert.rst

 #.
 Ensure that the images were converted successfully and look correct.

 .. warning::
-    Images may not have converted correctly and may need to be recaptured.
+    Images may not have converted correctly and may need to be recaptured!